 28 Mar Creating interiors for bedrooms in a Georgian house

-This week on the Etons of Bath Georgian interior design blog, I want to share my insider tips on Georgian bedroom interior design.
-As an interior designer in Bath we see a lot of these!
+This week I want to share my insider tips on Georgian bedroom interior design.
+As an interior designer in Bath and Bristol we see a lot of these!

 Bedrooms are very personal spaces and most importantly a place of rest away from the stresses of work.
 The bed is the focal point of a bedroom and Georgian bedrooms tend to be housed in a large space with high ceilings, allowing you the opportunity to have a showstopper and use Georgian bedroom interior design to help that.

 And So To Bed have a fantastic range of classic beds of the highest quality that work very well with Georgian bedroom interior design.
 We love their Louis XV upholstered bed which gives us the classic style whilst allowing us to choose the upholstery fabric that best goes with the overall bedroom design.
 They also have a great selection of bedroom furniture including dressing tables, bedside tables and wardrobes which fit really well into Georgian bedroom interior design.

 Turnpost.co.uk do a fantastic twist on a classic four-poster design with their Helmsley Bed.
 We also use a wonderful company called The Four Poster Bed Company who make bespoke Etons of Bath designs.
 Other pieces of furniture that work well within a period home include a freestanding armoire wardrobe, a dressing table and a chest of drawers, we recommend Oficina Inglesa who make to order from their catalogue or we can create a tailor-made product for Georgian bedroom interior design.